-There's a lot to see and do on the park's scenic 15-acre waterfront grounds.
-After a drink from the Fountain of Youth, stroll beneath large live oaks, perch on a bench, enjoy a picnic under the shade trees and wander along a 600-foot-long observation platform over the marshes.
+There’s a lot to see and do on the park’s scenic 15-acre waterfront grounds.
+Stroll beneath large live oaks, rest on a bench, enjoy a picnic under the shade trees, and wander along a 600-foot-long observation platform over the marshes.
 Among the wildlife you’ll encounter are peacocks and native birds.
 Don’t be surprised if you hear a loud boom – a Spanish cannon is fired regularly.

 What is the history behind the fountain of youth and the park?